Contractions worksheets

 Contractions across the grades

-A contraction is two words squeezed into one, with an apostrophe holding the spot where letters fell out: is not becomes isn't, I am becomes I'm.
-Second graders read them, spell them, and learn to park the apostrophe exactly where the missing letters used to live.
+A contraction is two words squeezed into one, with an apostrophe holding the spot where letters fell out: is not becomes isn't.
+Second graders read them, spell them, and park the apostrophe exactly where the missing letters lived.

 Contractions shorten word pairs (did not, you are, let us) into everyday forms (didn't, you're, let's).
 Third graders spell the full set confidently and catch the two classic errors: the missing apostrophe (dont) and the wandering one (do'nt).